nomic-io/bitcoin-peg/bitcoinPeg.md

 #### Emergency Disbursal

-Another possible enhancement to the design described in this paper is to create an output path in the reserve witness script, which in the event of stalled consensus of the signatories can be redeemed to disburse all the reserves to their respective claim holders.
+Another possible enhancement to the design described in this paper is to create a timelocked transaction which takes as input all Bitcoin held in reserves, which in the event of stalled consensus of the signatories would be redeemed to disburse all the reserves to their respective claim holders.
 This **emergency disbursal transaction** would only be valid in the rare event that the signatories are unable to reach consensus for some amount of time.